Hiroshima Toyo Carp: Dark years

-Three consecutive championships and a period of revival
+A period of revival

 After years of futility, the Carp finally regained success in 2016, finishing the regular season with NPB's best record and defeating the Yokohama DeNA BayStars in the Climax Series Final to advance to their first Japan Series since 1991, where they faced the Hokkaido Nippon-Ham Fighters.
 The Carp won the first two games of the series at home, but the Fighters would win the next four games en route to the championship.
-After the season Hiroki Kuroda, who had returned to the Carp in 2015 following a stint in Major League Baseball, retired.
+After the season, Hiroki Kuroda—who had returned to the Carp in 2015 following a stint in Major League Baseball—retired.

 The Carp again finished with the Central League's best record in 2017, but were upset by the BayStars in a rematch of the previous year's Climax Series Final.

 In 2018, the Carp captured another Central League Pennant and swept the Yomiuri Giants in the Climax Series Final.
 However, they once again came up short in the Japan Series, falling to the Fukuoka SoftBank Hawks in five games.

 The Carp finished the 2019 campaign in fourth place, missing the playoffs by a half game and ending the team's run of three consecutive Central League Pennants.

-In 2020, the Carp finished 5th and once again missed the playoffs for a second consecutive year.

-The Carp would finish in 4th place in the 2021 campaign, losing a playoff spot by just 2 games.
+In 2020, the Carp finished 5th and missed the playoffs for a second consecutive year.
+The Carp would finish in 4th place in the 2021 season, losing a playoff spot by just 2 games.

-The 2022 season would begin with a major loss for the Carp, losing star player Seiya Suzuki after getting posted to the Chicago Cubs.
+The 2022 season would begin with a major loss for the Carp, losing star player Seiya Suzuki after being posted to the Chicago Cubs.
 Despite the setback, Hiroshima began the season 8-4 in their first 12 games.
 Despite the strong start, they missed out on the playoffs again, going 66-74-3.

-Ryoma Nishikawa moved to Orix Buffaloes by FA and replaced by Hidaka Atsumi.

-The Carp were underdogs in the early going and were predicted to finish in last place, but in the end, the Carp won 74 games and lost 65 games, finishing second to the third-place DeNA BayStars with only one loss.

-They finished in second place with only one loss.
-In the first stage of the Climax Series, they beat the third-place DeNA Bay Stars in three straight games, but lost three straight games to the top-ranked Hanshin in the final stage and missed the Nippon Series.

-They struggled mightily against the bottom-ranked Chunichi Dragons in both 2022 and 2023, sometimes dropping all three games in a row and often going scoreless for the entire season.